-Counselors preparing or performing quality review for amended tax returns must have been certified for the year of the amended return and may only prepare returns for the current and three prior tax years.
-For example in tax year 2020, only amended returns for tax years 2020, 2019, 2018 and 2017 may be prepared.
+Counselors preparing or performing quality reviewing amended tax returns must have been certified for the year of the amended return and may only prepare returns for the current and three prior tax years.

 4.4.5 Prior Year Returns.

 Counselors preparing or performing quality review for prior year tax returns must have been certified for the year of the return.
 They may only prepare prior year returns for the three prior years.